kikopocampo/tinyapp/README.md

 !["Uses cookied to check views"](./public/analytics.png)

 - Checks the activity of the link.
+- Counts the number of views in total and unique guests visits (owner visits are not counted)
 - Displays a table containing info based on guest ID, time, and date of activity.